 WIND RIVER is Taylor Sheridan’s second feature as a director, however it is his third feature as a screenwriter.
 He is also responsible for 2015’s SICARIO (directed by Denis Villeneuve) and 2016’s HELL OR HIGH WATER (directed by David Mackenzie).
 All three movies represent a kind of trilogy that Sheridan has described as his ‘American Frontier’ films.
 Each one has characters struggling in physically challenging locations; the US/Mexican border in SICARIO and West Texas in HELL OR HIGH WATER.
 The law and its inadequacies are examined in all three stories.

 In some ways, WIND RIVER is the smallest of the three films, but in terms of the history it touches on, perhaps it has the largest scope.
-HELL OR HIGH WATER connected to the Native American experience and it is even more of a theme here.
+HELL OR HIGH WATER is also connected to the Native American experience and this is more deeply explored here.
 Sheridan makes a point about the way Indian deaths are regarded as unimportant outside of their communities and the deaths of Indian women, doubly so.
-This is what runs beneath Sheridan’s investigatory tale and exciting action sequences.
-He tells stories about Americans far from living a dream; they’re dealing with the consequences of race, poverty, drugs, crime and business.
+This is what runs beneath the investigatory tale and exciting action sequences.
+Sheridan tells stories about Americans far from living a dream; they’re dealing with the consequences of race, poverty, drugs, crime and business.

-WIND RIVER is nearing the end of its run in most Australian capitals but it is worth making the effort to track down.
-It is a well-acted, exciting and engrossing drama with some serious themes running beneath its beautiful surface.
+WIND RIVER is well-acted, exciting and engrossing drama with some serious themes running beneath its beautiful surface.
 111 minutes duration.
 (7.5/10)